rupamroy/windows-remove-node-modules/README.md

 ### Feature ###
 In Windows we cannot remove any folder containing node-modules if node-modules have been installed using npm install.
-This is because we get a log file name warining in that case.
+This is because we get a long file name warining in that case.
 Those folders can now easily be deleted using this script.

 ### Requirement ###